cyang-kth/fmm/README.md

 ## Performance measurement

-A case study is reported in the paper with real world datasets:
+A case study is reported in the original paper with real world datasets in Stockholm:

 - GPS: 644,695 trajectories containing 6,812,720 points
 - Road network: 23,921 nodes and 57,928 directed edges